bjlittle/geovista/docs/src/index.rst

    plotter.add_coastlines(resolution="10m", color="white")
    plotter.show()

-Render a base layer mesh with a geo-located Natural Earth 1 down-sampled 1:50m raster with shaded relief and water on a Mollweide projection.
+Render a base layer mesh again, but on a Mollweide projection.

 Note that, ``geovista`` understands a ``cartopy`` CRS, thanks to ``cartopy`` v0.20+ inheriting from ``pyproj.CRS`` goodness.